ryota-sugimoto/virome_scripts/utils/README.md

 ```

 ## reverse_complement.py
-Revese complement the all sequnces in the FASTA file.
+Output revese complement of the all sequnces in the FASTA file.

 ### Example
 ```